geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Prone at his feet the expiring prince is laid.

-On victor still, thro' crowded ranks he goes ;
+On victor still, thro' crowded ranks he goes;

-A single stroke annihilates his foes ;
+A single stroke annihilates his foes;

 In vain they raise the shield, or strike, or fly,